Bab el Oued Ecolodge: Draa Valley eco retreat in Tamnougalt village

 Bab El Oued Ecolodge La Nafaa Cottage Twin Beds

 Meals are basic Moroccan fare (beef tagine or chicken tagine), but organic and hearty.
 Compared to similar meals we experience in Morocco, however, they are expensive — dinner costs 210 MAD per person for starter, main, dessert and tea, including a good quantity of fresh vegetables we were grateful for.
 NOTE: Be forewarned that water is NOT included.
-When your server brings that pretty glass bottle of fancy water and just starts pouring, ask how much it will cost before just drinking.
+When your server brings that pretty glass bottle of fancy water and just starts pouring, ask how much it will cost before you just drinking.
 You can of course bring your own bottle of tap water from your cottage instead.

 Bab El Oued Ecolodge Upstairs Dining And Seating